McClain-Thiel/ADK-Frontend/README.md

 - Running on port 8002 (configurable via Vite proxy)
 - Standard ADK API endpoints (`/list-apps`, `/run`, etc.)

+## Deployment

+### Netlify Deployment

+This project includes configuration files for easy Netlify deployment:

+1. **Build the project**: `npm run build`
+2. **Deploy the `dist` folder** to Netlify
+3. **Update backend URL**: In `src/config/app.config.ts`, change the production `baseUrl` to your deployed ADK backend
+4. **CORS Configuration**: Ensure your ADK backend allows requests from your Netlify domain

+### Important Notes for Production

+- The app currently uses a local proxy (`/api` → `127.0.0.1:8002`) for development
+- **You must deploy your ADK backend** and update the `baseUrl` in the config for production
+- Alternatively, set up CORS on your ADK backend to allow requests from your frontend domain

+### Files for Deployment

+- `netlify.toml`: Netlify configuration with headers and redirects
+- `public/_headers`: Additional header configuration for MIME types
+- `.env.example`: Environment variables template

 ## Architecture

 - **React 18** with TypeScript